k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis: Introduction

+Bini and Buttazzo \cite{DBLP:journals/tc/BiniB04} propose a framework of schedulability tests that can be tuned to balance the time complexity and the acceptance ratio of the schedulability test for uniprocessor sporadic task systems.
+The efficient tests in \cite{DBLP:journals/tc/BiniB04} are based on an observation to test whether the parameters of a task set fall into a schedulable region of the fixed-priority scheduling policy.
+Our strategy and philosophy are simpler than \cite{DBLP:journals/tc/BiniB04}.
+First, we only look at the parameters of task $\tau_k$ (the task defined as the $k^{th}$ highest priority) that is under analysis by assuming that the higher-priority tasks are already verified to be schedulable.
+Second, similar to our recent general schedulability analysis framework \frameworkku{} \cite{ChenHLRTSS2015}, we also apply the key idea of evaluating only $k$ points.
+The tunable strategies in \cite{DBLP:journals/tc/BiniB04} consider to examine a subset of the time points for schedulability tests.

+Distinct from the results in \cite{DBLP:journals/tc/BiniB04}, our objective in this paper is to find closed-form schedulability tests and response-time analyses that can be independent from task and platform models.
+We target at sufficient schedulability tests and response time analyses that are not exact but can be calculated efficiently in linear-time or polynomial-time complexity. \ifbool{techreport}{

-The above concept to test $k$ points only is also the key in another framework designed by us, called \frameworkku{} \cite{DBLP:journals/corr/abs-1501.07084}.\ifbool{techreport}{}{\footnote{The paper of the \frameworkku{} framework was also submitted to RTSS 2015.}} Even though \frameworkkq{} and \frameworkku{} share the same idea to test and evaluate only $k$ points, they are based on completely different criteria for testing.
+{\bf Comparison to \frameworkku{}:} Even though \frameworkkq{} and \frameworkku{} share the same idea to test and evaluate only $k$ points, they are based on completely different criteria for testing.
 In \frameworkku{}, all the testings and formulations are based on \emph{only the higher-priority task utilizations}.
 In \frameworkkq{}, the testings are based \emph{not only on the higher-priority task utilizations, but also on the higher-priority task execution times}.
 The above difference in the formulations results in completely different properties and mathematical closed-forms.
-The natural condition of \frameworkkq{} is a \emph{quadratic form} for testing the schedulability, whereas the natural condition of \frameworkku{} is a \emph{hyperbolic form} for testing the schedulability or the response time of a task.
+The natural condition of \frameworkkq{} is a \emph{quadratic form} for testing the schedulability or the response time of a task, whereas the natural condition of \frameworkku{} is a \emph{hyperbolic form} for testing the schedulability of a task.

-{\bf Comparison to \frameworkku{}:} \emph{If one framework were dominated by another or these two frameworks were just with minor difference in mathematical formulations, it wouldn't be necessary to separate and present them as two different frameworks.} Both frameworks are in fact needed and have to be applied for different cases.
-Here in this paper, we only shortly explain their differences, advantages, and disadvantages in this paper.
+\emph{If one framework were dominated by another or these two frameworks were just with minor difference in mathematical formulations, it wouldn't be necessary to separate and present them as two different frameworks.} Both frameworks are in fact needed and have to be applied for different cases.
+Here, we only shortly explain their differences, advantages, and disadvantages in this paper.
 For completeness, another document has been prepared in \cite{DBLP:journals/corr/framework-compare} to present the similarity, the difference and the characteristics of these two frameworks in details.